VickiCocco/Getting-and-Cleaning-Data-Course-Project/Readme.md

 # Getting-and-Cleaning-Data-Course-Project

+## RScript
+The script file is run_analysis.R.
+It is a stand alone script that I developed in RStudio.
+The Codebook.md has further details.
+Only the given data files are required as input, and the 3 output files are described in the Codebook.md

 ## ASSUMPTIONS:
 1. The source data file zip was unzipped in the working directory and left in the same directory structure
-2. The obseravations and variables are in the same order across all vectors of data of the same dimensions
+2. The obseravations and variables are in the same order across all vectors of data of the same dimensions *these assumptions should be clarified in a productive environment but stands for the purpose of this project*

 ## Contained in this REPO